Victoria School: Victoria Enhanced Leadership/Outdoor Camp Instructor Training Camp (VELOCI-T)

-The VELOCI-T is a grueling 5-day outdoor camp that begins locally and continues overseas.
+The VELOCI-T is a 5-day outdoor camp that begins locally and continues overseas.
 External camp instructors run it in collaboration with selected Secondary Three junior leaders for that year.
 It has garnered praise for being one of the most difficult and effective leadership camps among local institutions.
 100 Secondary Two students, nominated through CCA teachers and who will undertake leadership positions the following year, undergo rugged adventure activities, are trained to run camps, and conduct activities commonly carried out during outdoor camps, and learn the Five Practices of Exemplary Leadership through hands-on activities.
 Trainees have made an expedition on inflatable rafts and kayaks and climbed Gunung Arong.
 After the camp is concluded, the participants' performances are reviewed.
 Those who pass are promoted to Junior Leader (JL) or, upon further application and stringent selection, Senior Leader (SL).
 The JLs and SLs are informally called Red Shirts and Black Shirts after the shirts are awarded.
 They form the backbone of student leadership in VS and play an instrumental role in rallying and organising the student population.